Choosing an LTL Solutions Company

 If you can warehouse and transport your product using the same 3PL in the same facility or campus, you can save time and resources vs. using multiple providers in the same market.
 Those costs can be reduced further if the 3PL offers freight consolidation programs with other shippers going to the same destination.
 Using the same provider can also eliminate multiple handlings, simplify and streamline communications, and reduce your internal resources.

-At Colonial Cartage, we work closely with Atlanta Bonded Warehouse to provide a range of critical logistics services, including refrigerated LTL freight consolidation, cross-docking, LTL plant support, and warehousing services.
+At Colonial Cartage, we work closely with Atlanta Bonded Warehouse to provide a range of critical logistics services, including Refrigerated LTL Carrier freight consolidation, cross-docking, LTL plant support, and warehousing services.

 2. Does your LTL carrier handle freight shipping across multiple states?